 Research has found that inserting stem cells into the injured area can cause the tissue to regrow.
 This is a great finding by scientists because it allows the cartilage, disc material and nerve roots to regenerate without needing surgery.
 Stem cells have come under fire for a few issues, though, and that may make you wary of trying this new procedure.

-You Could Have Read This Article Months Ago!
+You Could Have Read This Article Ages Ago!

-This article on stem cell therapy appeared in the February 2013 issue of Get Healthy & Fit®.
-Don’t wait another day for the best natural health and fitness information – simply ask for a subscription to Get Healthy & Fit®.
+This article on stem cell therapy appeared in the December 2012 issue of Live Pain Free®.
+Don’t wait another day for the best natural health and fitness information – simply ask for a subscription to Live Pain Free®.

-We’ll send you a FREE Pilates DVD just for giving Get Healthy & Fit® a try.
+We’ll send you a FREE Pilates DVD just for giving Live Pain Free® a try.
 And you get a full 30 days to review every issue and interview on our member website before deciding if you wish to continue.
 Ask for your free trial today!

 Ethics and Stem Cells